Zernez/DPS-Assignment-2/README.md

 - The file with the word "example" are files useful for starting develop the structure having: Kafka is similar to Mosquitto (must to substitute Kafka with Mosquitto), naive-bayes classificator can be changed to another classificator.
 - Is need to create a training data, e.g. record each action and transform into a labeled FFT (Fast Fourier Transform for convert into frequencies) dataset.
+OK
+- Is need to create a real-time data, e.g. record each action and transform into a labeled FFT (Fast Fourier Transform for convert into frequencies) dataset.